stmSantana/HowToSurviveBook/README.md

 ## Installation
 * If you haven't done so already, install MelonLoader by downloading and running [MelonLoader.Installer.exe](https://github.com/HerpDerpinstine/MelonLoader/releases/latest/download/MelonLoader.Installer.exe)
-* Install the latest version of [ModComponent](https://github.com/ds5678/ModComponent) and its dependencies, and [ModSettings](https://github.com/zeobviouslyfakeacc/ModSettings).
+* Install the latest version of [ModComponent](https://github.com/ds5678/ModComponent) and its dependencies (GearSpawner, LocalizationUtilities, CraftingRevisions, etc.) , and [ModSettings](https://github.com/zeobviouslyfakeacc/ModSettings).
 * Download latest version of `HowToSurviveBookd.dll` and `HowToSurviveBook.modcomponent` from the [releases page](https://github.com/stmSantana/HowToSurviveBook/releases/latest).
 * Move both of the two files to the Mods folder.